khantilchoksi/Slack-Bot/Design.md

   User should have the url for the board in which they wants to create/manage tasks and the list on which taks to be added should be configured.

  **(ii) Main Flow:**
-  * User will request to show their or others tasks according to different parameters.[S1]
+  * User will request to show their or others tasks according to different parameters like priority, deadline, back-logs.[S1]
   * Assign a member to the task.[S2]
   * Set/update the priority and deadline of the task.[S3]
+  *
  **(iii) Sub Flows:**
+  * [S1] User requests that "Which tasks are due tomorrow?", "Which tasks @user1 completed today?", "Task XYZ is assigned to which team-mates?", "Which tasks are running in backlog and
+  * [S2] User can ask that "Please assign @user2(slack mention) to task ABC?"
-  * [S1] User requests that "I want to create a task
+  * [S3] User requests that "I want to extend the deadline of task ABC to next Monday.", "I want to increase the priority of the task XYZ to highest."

 ## 4. Design Sketches

-* Architecture Design Diagram
+### Architecture Design Diagram
 ![img](TaskSlackBot_ArchitectureDesign.jpg)

-* Wireframe
+#### Wireframe
 ![img](SlackBot_WireFrame.gif)